tamunoWoks/parch_and_posey/sql.md

 LIMIT 10;
 ```
 **Note:** All of the top 10 are `direct`.
 - Find the sales in terms of total dollars for all orders in each `year`, ordered from greatest to least.
+Do you notice any trends in the yearly sales totals?
 ```sql
 SELECT DATE_PART('year', occurred_at) ord_year,  SUM(total_amt_usd) total_spent
 FROM orders